egoettelmann/angular-markdown-wiki-app/README.md

 gulp all
 ```

+### Usage

 Now, to access the app, you need to have a webserver (like [Apache](https://httpd.apache.org/download.cgi)) that points to the `public` folder of the project.

-### First steps

 Place your markdown files into the `resources/content` folder.
 Do not hesitate to create folders to organize your files, it will create different entries into the app's navbar.

-To generate the app's content, simply run the following command:
+To generate the app's content, simply run the Gulp default command:

 ```sh
 gulp
 ```

+Each time you change or add a file, you have to re-run this command to re-generate the app's content.

-#### Configuration
+### Configuration

 In the configuration file you can specify following options: